NohamR/RMHook/README.md

 This script will:
 - Copy the dylib to the app bundle's Resources folder
-- Copy the `libzstd.1.dylib` dependency and fix library references
 - Inject the load command into the executable using `optool`
 - Remove the code signature and resign with ad-hoc signature
 - Remove the `_MASReceipt` folder